It’s time to get personal here about furry.

 Evolution from fan to creator.

-Lining up with HOME-CON mentality.
+Lining up with a HOME-CON mentality.
 Being a creator does not mean you have to go to conventions anymore.
 You can simply be on YouTube now.
 Or host your own site!
-That the advantage of the net in this day and age is that anyone who is willing to put forth the effort can produce.
+The advantage of the net in this day and age is that anyone who is willing to put forth the effort can produce.
 You do not need massive financial backing and investors for small projects anymore.

 Life goes on.

-So the new kid fresh into the fandom will look at an old guy like me and go “why aren’t you going? what the fuck man?
-Don’t you want to support your local convention? ” The answer is simple.
-It’s all been seen and done before!
+So the new kid fresh into the fandom will look at an old guy like me and go "Why aren't you going? what the fuck man?
+Don't you want to support your local convention? " The answer is simple.
+It's all been seen and done before!
 The truth as to why S is slowly drifting away is simply put.
 In the words of Love and Rockets:

 No new tale to tell.

-Sometimes life has a way of saying “stop it” to older people.
+Sometimes life has a way of saying "stop it" to older people.
 That you have to take care of family members.
 You have children of your own.
 Or you have a business to run where people depend on you.
-Suddenly your wishes and ambitions go onto the sidelines for the well being of others.
+Suddenly your wishes and ambitions go onto the sidelines for the well-being of others.
 Is it fair?
-No, but who said life ever was? and just because those ambitions went away doesn’t mean new ones have taken their place. ambitions that have little or nothing to do with the fandom you loved during your teenage years.
+No, but who said life ever was? and just because those ambitions went away doesn't mean new ones have taken their place. ambitions that have little or nothing to do with the fandom you loved during your teenage years.

 Culture war.

-Other things that can really change a person’s outlook on the fandom are witnessing the attitude changes that are happening from within.
-That this isn’t the 1960’s sci-fi convention fandom where we are all a small tight-knit community where everyone looks out after each other so we all have the best of times.
-That due to their over-accepting nature of fandom.
-There are some mentally deranged people who wish nothing but harm upon their fellow members in the community.
-To those ends, you have to seriously re-evaluate why it’s necessary to spend that kind of time with such a group of people.
-Because it’s not just the handful of deranged people that ruin the community.
-It’s the majority that quietly looks away and does nothing.
+Other things that can really change a person's outlook on the fandom are witnessing the attitude changes that are happening from within.
+That this isn't the 1960s sci-fi convention fandom where we are all a small tight-knit community where everyone looks out after each other so we all have the best of times.
+That is due to their over-accepting nature of fandom.
+There are some mentally deranged people who wish nothing but harm upon their fellow members of the community.
+To those ends, you have to seriously re-evaluate why it's necessary to spend that kind of time with such a group of people.
+Because it's not just the handful of deranged people that ruin the community.
+It's the majority that quietly looks away and does nothing.
 When a group does nothing; They are really saying that behavior is perfectly okay.

 The final thoughts.